 Zeeland Charter Township maintains seven individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the four major funds.
-The Township has three non-major funds.
-These include one special revenue fund, one debt service fund, and one capital project fund.
-Data from the three non-major governmental funds are combined into a single aggregate presentation.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the five major funds.
+The Township has two non-major funds.
+These include one special revenue fund and one debt service fund.
+Data from the two non-major governmental funds are combined into a single aggregate presentation.
 Individual fund data for each of these nonmajor governmental funds is provided in the form of combining statements elsewhere in this report.